-Subsequent to the 2009 FEIS, Reclamation conducted an additional Environmental Assessment (EA) over Reach 12.1, Dated 05-30-14, and a Final NEPA Sufficiency Report over Reaches 12.1 and 12.2 Dated 08-2014, to determine if any changes had occurred since the FEIS and ROD finalized in 2009, that would require additional action.
+Subsequently, Reclamation conducted an additional Environmental Assessment (EA) over Reach 12.1, Dated 05-30-14, and a Final NEPA Sufficiency Report over Reaches 12.1 and 12.2, Dated 08-2014 to determine if any changes had occurred since the FEIS and ROD finalized in 2009 that would require additional action.
 Review of the most recent EA has determined that no additional action is necessary.

-Biological Resource Compliance: Please see attached BRCF - NNDFW Review No. 13NC-08, that documents the approval by the NNDFW that the NGWSP Reach 12.1 proposed to be constructed in the area of the Twin Lakes, Rock Springs, and Tsayatoh Chapters is in compliance with Tribal and Federal laws protecting biological resources including the Navajo Endangered Species and Environmental Policy Codes, U.S. Endangered Species, Migratory Bird Treaty, Eagle Protection and National Environmental Policy Acts.
+Biological Resource Compliance: Please see attached BRCF - NNDFW Review No. 13NC-08, that documents the approval by the NNDFW that the NGWSP Reach 12.1 proposed to be constructed in the area of the Rock Springs Chapter is in compliance with Tribal and Federal laws protecting biological resources including the Navajo Endangered Species and Environmental Policy Codes, U.S. Endangered Species, Migratory Bird Treaty, Eagle Protection and National Environmental Policy Acts.
 The NNDFW concurs with the mitigation recommendations outlined in the BE, Section 6.5 and is approved by Ms. Gloria M. Tom, Director, Navajo Nation Department of Fish and Wildlife by the duly inscribed signature thereto, dated August 15, 2014.